On Certified Randomness from Fourier Sampling or Random Circuit Sampling: Introduction

+We then show how to leverage this result to produce a cryptographic certified randomness protocol, which is analogous to Aaronson's protocol.
+The basic idea is to ask the quantum algorithm to sample from the Fourier spectra of several different random functions and check that the number of sufficiently ``heavy'' and ``light'' outcomes is roughly what is expected.
+This could be instantiated in a white-box setting as a cryptographic protocol for certified randomness, where the client sends several function descriptions (say of cryptographic hash functions), the honest server \emph{efficiently} responds with Fourier spectrum samples, and the client checks (post-mortem) that most of the samples were heavy using an exponential time computation.
+We emphasize that this is only plausible because we can bound the \emph{conditional} min-entropy (relative to the choice of random function).

-Second, we also provide evidence that a corresponding decision problem is hard.
-In his initial certified randomness proposal \cite{a-talk1,a-talk}, Aaronson gave a reduction from the problem of certifying min-entropy to a certain decision problem called the Long List Quantum Sample Verification ($\mathsf{LLQSV}$) problem.
-The $\mathsf{LLQSV}$ problem essentially asks how hard it is to distinguish exponentially many samples from RCS from uniformly random numbers.
-Aaronson showed that if this problem lies outside of $\mathsf{QCAM}$ then no efficient quantum algorithm can pass the HOG test with low min-entropy.
+Our second result concerns a certified randomness proposal due to Aaronson~\cite{a-talk}.
+Aaronson gave a reduction from the problem of certifying min-entropy to a certain decision problem called the Long List Quantum Supremacy Verification ($\mathsf{LLQSV}$) problem.
+The $\mathsf{LLQSV}$ problem essentially evaluates the difficulty of distinguishing exponentially many RCS samples from uniformly random numbers.
+Aaronson showed that if this problem lies outside of $\mathsf{QCAM}$ -- that is the class of problems solvable by $\mathsf{AM} $ protocols with classical messages and quantum verifiers -- then no efficient quantum algorithm can pass the HOG test with low min-entropy.
 Analogously to \cite{ac}, Aaronson explored potential algorithms for this problem and found they did not solve it, and subsequently conjectured such a $\mathsf{QCAM}$ algorithm does not exist.
-This is a custom assumption, and therefore deserves scrutiny -- it is simultaneously conjecturing this problem lies outside of BQP, outside of $\mathsf{AM}$, and beyond.
+This is a custom assumption, and therefore deserves scrutiny -- it is simultaneously conjecturing this problem lies outside of $\BQP$, outside of $\mathsf{AM}$, and beyond.
 In our second result, we give evidence towards its validity in the black-box setting.
 Namely, we show that the black-box $\mathsf{LLQSV}$ problem lies outside of $\mathsf{BQP}$ and even outside of $\mathsf{PH}$ (and hence outside of $\mathsf{AM}$).

 \begin{theorem}{(informal)} No $\mathsf{BQP}$ or $\mathsf{PH}$ algorithm can solve black-box $\mathsf{LLQSV}$.
-Furthermore, our lower-bound extends even to the case in which the quantum algorithm is allowed to make $O(2^{n/10})$ queries, and the relation in the $\mathsf{PH}$ algorithm can be computed in time $O(2^{n/c})$ for some constant $c$ that depends on the level of polynomial hierarchy. \end{theorem}
+Furthermore, our lower-bound extends even to the case in which the quantum algorithm is allowed to make $O(2^{n/10})$ queries, and the relation in the $\mathsf{PH}$ algorithm can be computed in time $O(2^{n/c})$ for some constant $c$ that depends on the level of the polynomial hierarchy. \end{theorem}